middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 Look familiar?
 Like the earlier endless mirrors code, this function a) modifies the argument and re-runs itself with it during each loop, and b) checks the argument against a *base case* to see if it should break the loop.
 The part that is new &mdash; and incidentally what nudges it towards being actual, useable code &mdash; is the first line, where we snag each doll name for the `unpackedDolls` array.
 In other words, it's where we leverage our loop to do *meaningful work* of some kind.

-This gives us a generic pattern with three meaningful components:
+This gives us a generic pattern with three basic components:
 1. **Do meaningful work.** Extract to an external array, print to console, etc.
-2. **Check for the base case.** Without this, our loop will careen on infinitely until we hit the lovely `StackOverflowError`.
+2. **Check for the base case.** Without this, our loop will careen on infinitely until we hit a wild `StackOverflowError`.
 3. **Modify the argument and re-run the function with it.** Hopefully, self-explanatory at this point.

 Or the same thing expressed as pseudo-code: